sozip/sozip-spec/spec.md

   existing ZIP file, list the contents of a ZIP file and display the SOZip optimization status or validate a SOZip file.

+* Updated Shapefile and GeoPackage drivers that can directly generate SOZip-enabled .shz/.shp.zip or .gpkg.zip files.

 This development branch is available in the ``rouault/sozip`` Docker image.

 When using [QGIS](https://qgis.org) built against this branch, it is possible to